Following are a select group of leaders who will be joining us in London:

 Kiyoshi Nishimura is CEO of the Credit Guarantee and Investment Facility (CGIF) and has started up this new multilateral guarantee facility which was established in November 2010 by ASEAN+3 countries and ADB to support development of local currency bond markets in the region.
 He has extensive experience in development banking and international finance and held senior positions at various multilateral/bilateral institutions such as European Bank for Reconstruction and Development, Japan Bank for International Cooperation, Export-Import Bank of Japan and the International Monetary Fund before joining CGIF.
 CGIF is a key component of the Asian Bond Markets Initiative (ABMI) of the ASEAN+3 cooperation.

-InfraCo Asia is a commercially managed, publically financed infrastructure development and investment company headquartered in Singapore that funds early stage, high-risk infrastructure development activities by taking an equity stake in commercially viable infrastructure projects that contribute to economic growth and social development in 12 countries in South and South-East Asia.
+Reporting to InfraCo Asia’s board of directors and leading the executive management team, Mr. Nooy is accountable for InfraCo Asia’s infrastructure developments and investments.
+InfraCo Asia is a commercially managed, publicly financed infrastructure development and investment company headquartered in Singapore that funds early-stage, high-risk infrastructure-development activities by taking an equity stake in commercially viable infrastructure projects that contribute to economic growth and social development.

-Allard has over 25 years of strategic executive leadership experience in emerging markets and has successfully led and acquired infrastructure, energy and environmental companies throughout Asia.
-Previous roles include CEO Jindal Aquasource and Ecopolis in India; President Asia-Pacific with Covanta Energy Corporation, in Shanghai, China; Regional Director Greater China at Thames Water International, in Hong Kong SAR; and General Manager of Vermeer - Ballast Nedam, while based in Vietnam.
+Allard’s previous roles include CEO of Jindal Aquasource and Jindal Ecopolis in New Delhi, India; President Asia-Pacific with Covanta Energy Corporation, in Shanghai, China; and Regional Director, Greater China, at Thames Water International, in Hong Kong SAR.

 McKinsey & Company